 Who can apply?
-Higher education institutions or other organisations active in the European Union subject area, established in any country of the world.
+Higher education institutions or any organisations established in any country of the world.
 HEIs located in Erasmus+ Programme Countries must hold a valid Erasmus Charter for Higher Education (ECHE).
 An ECHE is not required for participating HEIs in Partner Countries.
 The designated institutions (identified in the Regulation establishing the Erasmus+ Programme) pursuing an aim of European interest are not eligible to apply under this Action.
 Primary and secondary education establishments are not eligible to apply, although they may actively contribute to the realisation of the activities.
-Number of participating organisations The number of organisations in the application form is one (the applicant) The project may involve other organisations at a later stage.
-Duration of project From 12 to 24 months.
+Duration of project 12, 18 or 24 months.
 Where to apply?
 To the Education, Audiovisual and Culture Executive Agency, located in Brussels.
 When to apply?
-Applicants have to submit their grant application by 25 February at 12:00 (midday Brussels time) for projects starting on 1 September of the same year.
+Applicants have to submit their grant application by 22 February at 12:00 (midday Brussels time) for projects starting on 1 September of the same year.
 How to apply?
 Please see Part C of this Guide for details on how to apply.